“First Aid” Tips for Coping with Bereavement

 I hear people say “It’s been X number of years now, I should be over this” and I wonder whose rules they are going by.
 We are all affected for different periods of time.
 We might be fine for months on end and then something happens to remind us and we feel low again.

 Here are some things; I call them “First Aid” tips for bereavement, for the days that you’re feeling low, hurting or need a bit of looking after.

 Bereavement; It’s OK to cry

-In fact, I’d go as far as to say crying is good.
+In fact, according to this First Aid Training, crying is good.
 Sometimes it can be helpful to have a good cry; it stops you bottling everything up.
 Find somewhere you feel safe, grab a box of tissues and let out all those tears.

 Feeling Angry about Bereavement is OK too

 Anger is a natural part of the grieving process.
 Just make sure that you find a safe way of showing your anger without hurting yourself or others.
 Find a place to be alone and beat up a pillow and shout.
 You could even go to the beach and see how far out to sea you can hurl some “anger stones”.